gioxx/SleeperStack/README.md

 ---

-## 📄 License

-MIT — free to use, modify and distribute.

----

-## 🤝 Contributions

-Pull requests welcome!
-SleeperStack is built for responsible automation in all environments, including Community users.

----

 ## 🕓 Example crontab schedules

 You can automate SleeperStack with multiple cronjobs to control different groups of containers based on their labels.